MK8J/semiconductorDefects/docs/README.md

 separated.
 These are recorded in the repository using the following
 abbreviation:

-1. LS: Lifetime spectroscopy.
-This can be performed in different ways.
-    These ways are depicted as suffixes, being:
-      - D - doping dependent,
-      - I - represents Injection dependent,
-      - N - samplings with varying number of defects.
-Unlike other techniques the number of defects affects the measured value.
-      - T - temperature
-    dependent,
 2. [DLTS](https://en.wikipedia.org/wiki/Deep-level_transient_spectroscopy):
     Deep level transient spectroscopy.
 There are many varients on DLTS, again these are separated by providing different suffixes, being: